Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

   :depth: 2
   :local:

-Check out the video below, and follow along with the steps in this guide to setup a network folder on your Windows machine (or attached drive), such that you may create encrypted, private backups of all your Embassy data.
+Check out the video below, and follow along with the steps in this guide to setup a Network Folder on your Windows machine (or attached drive), such that you may create encrypted, private backups of all your Embassy data.

    .. youtube:: wqbXRjttJQY
       :width: 100%